zagaran/django-react-components/README.md

 # Django React Components

-Django React Components is a collection of tools that automate the loading and rendering of React components when used in conjunction with django-react-compiler.
+Django React Components is a collection of tools that automate the loading and rendering of React components when used in conjunction with `django-react-loader`.
 This tool is currently in beta.

 ## Installation